Vyral/enrique-medellin-blog/_posts/2017-01-18-ring-in-the-new-year-with-these-2017-market-predictions.md

 The new year is finally under way, so I wanted to give you my predictions for the 2017 Santa Clara real estate market.
 I’ll also give you a quick recap of what happened in 2016.

-**Additionally, I wanted to let you know how thankful we are for your support!** We hope you had a fantastic new year and we look forward to working with you this year.
+**Additionally, I wanted to let you know how thankful we are for your support!** We hope you had a fantastic New Year and we look forward to working with you this year.

-So did the market at the end of 2016 look like?
+So what did the market at the end of 2016 look like?

 {% include pullquote.html %}